 What Will You Study

-We have a cutting edge approach to linguistics, studying theory, real-world implications and applications.
-We currently stand as one of the country’s largest Linguistics and English Language departments, meaning that we have a wide range of optional modules available to you throughout your degree programme.
-Each and every area of language is covered by one of our world-leading academics, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
+Our approach to linguistics brings to life the theory through exploring real-world implications and applications.
+We are one of the country’s largest Linguistics and English Language departments, meaning that we have a wide range of optional modules available to you throughout your degree programme.
+Our world-leading academics cover a very wide range of language study specialisms, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
 They will teach you from day one in small classes designed to challenge you as a linguist.

 Whether you want to understand more about accents or the benefits of multilingualism, how people communicate across cultures or how politicians use words to persuade, we have expertise across a very wide spectrum.
 We have a large Phonetics Lab and Psycholinguistics Lab which students are encouraged to use throughout their degree programme.

 In your first year, the Linguistics module gives you an introduction to the basics, touching on many intriguing and inspiring topics.
 You also take two other subjects to complement your major.
 A popular choice for one of these is English Language, but you could select subjects from other related disciplines.

 The study abroad option is an exciting and informative experience for anyone who is thinking of working abroad during their career.
 It’s a chance to broaden your horizons and make international contacts.
 You’ll spend your second year at one of our partner universities around the world including the U.S.A., Europe, Canada, and Australia.
 Here you’ll move onto core subjects such as English phonetics and English grammar, but you will also be able to benefit from the courses offered by our partner universities, some of which we may not offer here at Lancaster.
 Our academics here at Lancaster will ensure that the programme you select whilst studying abroad is appropriate.
 We are careful to make sure that you will benefit from the study abroad experience, ensuring that there is a smooth transition into third-year when you return from abroad.